impactdistillery/graphite-paper/docs/pages/theme-configuration.rst

 Theme configuraion
 ==================

+.. sidebar:: Create your own journal

+   Establish a publication series for your institution or start a magazine – the possibilities are endless.
+Simply adjust layout and style to fit your needs.

-You can configure your theme by adding custom styles or tweak template files.
+You can configure your theme by adding custom styles and tweaking template files.

+The starter pack comes with default CSS styles, that can be adjusted with a custom stylesheet.
+For bigger adjustments, a modification of the original SCSS theme might make sense.

 Adding custom styles
 ---------------------